dackst/nayuta/notes.md

 * '"Cage"' -> 'prison' (the magical vase things that the Wardens are trapped in)
   * Wardens are "imprisoned", and their "prison" is sealed within a "barrier"
 * spirit -> [nymph](https://en.wikipedia.org/wiki/Nymph)
-  * removes overlap between "spirit" referring to both the little sprite-like followers of the Wardens and the non-corporeal ghost-like forms characters take at some points
+  * removes overlap between "spirit" referring to both the little sprite-like followers of the Wardens and non physical stuff like the non-corporeal ghost-like forms characters take at some points.
+From original: 'Those are Gio's "spirits."
+They are spiritual life forms...'
-  * "nymph" fits with the whole "personifications of nature, typically tied to a specific place or landform"
+  * "nymph" fits with the whole "personifications of nature, typically tied to a specific place or landform", and what are "nature deities" if not a type of spirit?
 * Remake/Remaking -> Recreate/Recreation, and not necessarily always capitalized
 * Power of Stars -> astral power
   * see [here](https://kiseki.fandom.com/wiki/Mythus) and [here](https://en.wiktionary.org/wiki/astral#English) (all three definitions could now relate somehow)